 - Heatmap / Kernel Density Estimation: Hotspot mapping is the most widely used technique to identify areas of concentrated crime.
 This is the most robust technique for identifying crime hotspots.
 A fine grid is generated over the point distribution.
 A moving window (i.e. Kernel) of a specified radius visits each cell in the grid and calculates weights for each point within the kernel’s radius.
 The final value of the grid is determined by summing values from all points

-Mapping Crime: Principle and Practice: Research Report, Keith Harries, December, 1999, National Institute of Justice, U.S. Department of Justice is a great reference for practitioners working in this domain.
+Mapping Crime: Principle and Practice: Research Report and Mapping Crime: Understanding Hot Spots: Special Report from National Institute of Justice, U.S. Department of Justice are very references for practitioners working in this domain.
 Though a bit dated, the material covers the topic in depth and gives practical advice that is still relevant.

 We take a dataset of bicycle robberies in Greater London area and identify

 high-crime-density areas.
 QGIS can create such heatmaps easily using the built-in Heatmap renderer for point layers.